 Uncertainties in the unfiltered radiances are given in Table 2.
 The unfiltered radiances are linearly related to the filtered radiances by coefficients which are denoted "Spectral Correction Coefficients" (SCC).
 These are mean coefficients and introduce random error.
-For example, all overcast clouds are unfiltered with the same mean SCC.
-The nighttime longwave radiance is given by the TOT channel at night.
-The daytime longwave, however, is derived from the TOT channel minus the SW channel with the appropriate SCC.
-Thus, an uncertainty in the SW channel gain (or the shortwave part of the TOT) will introduce error into the daytime longwave.
-This is shown in Table 2 where the uncertainty in the nighttime longwave is much less than the daytime longwave.
+The nighttime unfiltered LW radiance is determined from the TOT filtered channel radiance at night.
+The daytime longwave, however, is derived from the TOT, SW and WN filtered radiances.